About Me

 Hi, I'm Priya -

 I graduated from General Assembly's UX Design Bootcamp in March 2026.
 Before that, I spent years teaching.
-I'm based in Sunnyvale and actively looking for my first UX or product design role — somewhere I can learn properly and do work that genuinely helps people.
+I'm based in Sunnyvale and looking for my first UX or product design role where I can learn quickly and build work that helps people.

 General Assembly UX Design Bootcamp Badge Verified Credential